 Mr Zahawi confirmed in the interview that his brigade had demolished and desecrated Sufi shrines in Benghazi, which they regard as idolatrous.

 "It is a religious duty to remove these shrines because people worship the deceased and this is prohibited.
-It is not me who says so but rather our religion."'No al-Qaeda link'
+It is not me who says so but rather our religion."

 Mr Zahawi believes that the United States has an agenda.